 - 8 oz Mexican cheese blend

 - Make the marinade for the pork.
-Cut off the stems off the dried chiles and shake out as many seeds as you can.
-Soak in 2-3 cups hot water and keep a light weight such as a bowl on top to keep the chiles submerged.
+Cut the stems off the dried chilies and shake out as many seeds as you can.
+Soak in 2-3 cups hot water and keep weight on top, such as a bowl, to keep the chiles submerged.
 Let sit for 30 minutes.
-Meanwhile, trim large pieces of fat from the pork.

-- When the chiles are ready, place them in a blender or food processor along with 3/4 cup of the water it was soaking in.
-Add the garlic, oregano, cumin, and salt.
-Blend until the mixture is smooth.
-Pour the marinade onto the pork, covering the pork completely in the puree.
-Let marinade for at least 8 hours and up to one day.
+- Blend the rehydrated chiles with ¾ cup of the soaking water, garlic, oregano, cumin, and salt until smooth.
+Pour the marinade onto the pork and marinate for at least 8 hours and up to 24 hours.

-- Soak the corn husks in warm water for at least 30 minutes and up to a night.
-Keep a weight on top of the husks to keep them submerged in the liquid.
+- Soak the corn husks in warm water for at least 30 minutes and up to overnight.
+Keep weight on top of the husks to keep them submerged in the liquid.
 Drain the liquid from the husks and set aside.

-- For the masa, whip the lard at a slow speed until fluffy.
+- Prepare the masa.
+Whip the lard on low speed until fluffy.
 Add the masa mix, baking powder, and salt and mix together.
 Slowly add the water or broth as needed.
 Your masa is ready when a small piece of the dough can float in a glass of water.
-If you are using vegetable oil, mix the masa mix with the oil, baking powder and salt until incorporated.
+If you are using vegetable oil, mix the masa mix with the oil, baking powder, and salt until incorporated.
 Slowly add the water or broth as needed.
 Set aside.

-- Remove the plastic and begin to carefully peel the skin off the peppers.
-Remove the stems and seeds from the pasilla peppers but keep the jalapeno seeds.
-Put all of the roasted peppers and jalapeno seeds in a blender with the onion, tomato, cilantro, and lime juice.
+- Peel the skin off the peppers and jalapeno, discarding the stems and seeds.
+Blend the peppers and jalapeno with the onion, tomato, cilantro, and lime juice.
 Blend until smooth.
 Season with salt and pepper.
-Set aside.

 - To assemble the tamales: get your steamer ready by boiling the water.
-Take a corn husk with no tears and spread about 1/4 cup of the prepared masa about 2 inches down from the top of the husk.
-Spread as evenly as you can but it does not have to be perfect.
-Lay about 2-3 tbsp of the shredded pork in the center of the masa lengthwise followed by the shredded cheese than 2 tbsp of the salsa verde.
+Take a corn husk and spread about ¼ cup of the prepared masa on the bottom half of the husk.
+Spread it as evenly as you can but it does not have to be perfect.
+Pile on about ¼ cup shredded pork in the center of the masa followed by shredded cheese and salsa verde.
 Fold in the ends of the tamale towards the middle (lengthwise), wrapping the meat and cheese.
 Fold over the narrow end of the husk (the part with no masa on it), folding the tamale in half.

 - Use a corn husk that has a tear or hole and peel strands of the husk from the top to bottom.
 Use these strands to bind the tamales together, securing the folded ends.
 Continue assembling the remaining tamales.

 - Lay the tamales in the steamer either standing up, with the open side facing up, or shingling the tamales.
-Steam for 1 hour and 30 minutes.
-You can also steam in the oven by placing a wire rack in a baking dish.
+Steam for 45 minutes - 1 hour.
+You can also steam the tamales in the oven by placing a wire rack in a baking dish.
 Place a casserole dish on top of the wire rack and place the tamales inside.
 Cover with foil.
 Pour hot water into the bottom of the baking dish and bake in the oven at 300 degrees for 1 hour and 15 minutes.